GarauGarau/mysite/content/authors/admin/_index.md

 bio: I'm a PhD student at Univeristy of Cagliari.
 My research interests include Spatial Economics, Economics of Growth and Labor Economics.
 Here you'll find post about things i learn and some personal opinions.
 education:
   courses:
-  - course: PhD candidate in Economics
+  - course: PhD student in Economics
     institution: University of Cagliari
     year: 2022 - current
   - course: Economics, Finance and Public Policy